One Year GCSE

 The one year GCSE programme is aimed at those students transferring to Lansdowne having completed Year 10 elsewhere but would like to study the complete GCSE course again, retake students or those students who are able to complete successfully a GCSE course over one year.
 The weekly timetable is very similar to that of the two-year course, inasmuch as they receive the same ancillary and support programmes, the main difference being an increase in the subject tuition hours.

 Year 11 is a stressful year in any student’s academic career and we place strong emphasis on pastoral care at Lansdowne.
 The Head of GCSE is Personal Tutor (PT) to all GCSE students and it is her role it to assist, develop and monitor educational and personal growth.
 Each student has a formal weekly meeting with their PT, although they are available at other times on an ad hoc basis.
-Every month each subject tutor produces a report for each student, including a performance grade and an effort grade.
+Every month each subject teacher produces a report for each student, including a performance grade and an effort grade.
 The PT goes through this with the student, rewarding and congratulating areas of strength and investigating, assisting and remedying areas of weakness.
 It is only through this close, personal contact that we can make sure the student makes the most of their time at Lansdowne.
 Copies of these monthly reports are sent home to parents and the Head of GSCE is happy to discuss any concerns.
 To keep records of their time and progress as a member of the Lansdowne GCSE department, we issue Student Handbooks to each student.
 This is used as a homework diary, a timetable resource, a record of their academic performance, a time management tool, as well as helping them organise and plan their coursework and exam revision.

 Homework is an essential part of teaching and learning at Lansdowne and all GCSE students are expected to complete homework punctually and to the best of their ability.
 We run a series of Supervised Independent Study (SIS) sessions to help students work during College hours.
 This teaches them a valuable lesson in the discipline of independent study and time management.
-These sessions take place in the Study Centre with tutors on hand should students need help and advice with their work.
+These sessions take place in the Study Centre with teachers on hand should students need help and advice with their work.

 We believe that it is essential to enjoy your time studying at Lansdowne and an integral ingredient is maximising your time within the College so a balance can be struck between work and fun at home.
 Therefore although students receive five periods of Supervised Study periods per week during the school day, time should also be set aside each day at home for the effective completion of work outside the classroom.